WellingtonRuanDaSilva/WellingtonRuanDaSilva/README.md

 Interests and Objectives:

-Develop intuitive and impactful iOS applications; Continuously explore new technologies and methodologies in software engineering; Constantly learning and improving my skills, seeking to collaborate on innovative projects for iOS; Develop software that makes a difference; Connect with other developers and technology enthusiasts
+Develop intuitive and impactful iOS applications; Continuously explore new technologies and methodologies in software engineering; Constantly learning and improving my skills, Seeking to collaborate on innovative projects for iOS; Develop software that makes a difference; Connect with other developers and technology enthusiasts